How To Read OddsCommercial Content | 21+ | T&Cs Apply

 - American Odds

 American odds are presented as either positive or negative odds.
-The following is an example of American odds for an NBA game between the Boston Celtics and Chicago Bulls.
+The following is an example of American odds for an NBA game between the Los Angeles Lakers and Chicago Bulls.

-In this instance, if you bet $100 on Boston to win the game and they win, you will receive a profit of $130.
+– in this instance, if you bet $100 on Los Angeles to win the game and they win, you will receive a profit of $130.

-As previously stated, understanding and calculating the implied probability in betting odds is key to long term betting success.
+As previously stated, understanding and calculating the implied probability in betting odds is key to long-term betting success at, for instance, FanDuel Sportsbook.

-So how do we calculate implied probability in American odds?
+So how do we calculate the implied probability in American odds?

 Calculating the implied probability in positive American odds is quite simple:

-So in our example, the Celtics are at odds of +130 to win the game.
+So in our example, the Lakers are at odds of +130 to win the game.
 What is the implied probability of these odds?

-So the implied probability of the Celtics winning the game is 0.4348 (or 43.48%).
-In this instance, the bookmakers believe the Celtics are a 43.48% chance of winning the game.
+So the implied probability of the Lakers winning the game is 0.4348 (or 43.48%).
+In this instance, the bookmakers believe the Lakers are a 43.48% chance of winning the game.

 Calculating the implied probability in negative American odds is fairly straightforward: